(Back to the Crossroads Search main page)

 Puerto Rican Maternal and Infant Health Study (PRMIHS) (Population Research Institute, Pennsylvania State University)

 The PRMIHS is a cross-sectional study designed to provide information on the determinants of poor infant health among Puerto Ricans.
 The PRMIHS entailed collection of personal interview data from 2,763 mothers of Puerto Rican infants sampled from the 1994 and 1995 birth and infant death records of six U.S. vital statistics reporting areas (Connecticut, Florida, Massachusetts, New Jersey, New York City, Pennsylvania) and the Commonwealth of Puerto Rico.
 The survey collected information on: infant mortality; birth weight; maternal health habits during pregnancy (e.g., nutrition, smoking, alcohol and drug use); prenatal care; well-baby care; illnesses and accidents during infancy; infant development and behavior; migration experience; acculturation; marriage patterns; social support.
-Data is freely available for download, subject to approval of an online application.

 Quick Health Data Online (U.S. Department of Health & Human Services, Office on Women's Health)